Scavenging for treasures with boundless curiosity and finding patterns in everyday life is something I have done since

 Since 2009 I have been mentored by renowned mosaic artist Helen Bodycomb and have attended classes with other mosaic artists and teachers.
 Together with 10 other Australian mosaic artists, I went on a study tour of Italy led by Helen in 2017.

 During this life-changing learning experience, I was fortunate enough to be taught traditional Italian mosaic techniques at the Scuola Mosaicisti Friuli in the northern town of Spilimbergo.
 Our teacher on this short course was Carolina Zanelli.
 Carolina's background is beautifully described in this profile by the Chicago Mosaic School.

-I strongly believe that making patterns is a strong driver for many of us, its been part of the human condition for thousands of years and making mosaics is a great way to settle the mind, help you focus and bring pleasure to you and the people around you.
+I believe that having a creative life and making patterns is a strong driver for many of us, its been part of the human condition for thousands of years and making mosaics is a great way to settle the mind, help you focus and bring pleasure to you and the people around you.